Roasted Pumpkin Sage Soup

 The aroma of roasted pumpkins and sage smells like everything I love about Thanksgiving – warmth, comfort, family and friends.

-I went pumpkin picking a few weeks ago and and had so many sugar pumpkins, I knew I was going to use some as bowls.
-Wouldn't this be beautiful on your Thanksgiving table!
-Completely optional, but if you want to do this, look for small pumpkins, about 2-1/4 to 2-1/2 lbs, otherwise your bowls will hold too much soup.
-To make the bowls, I followed this method only I roasted them 15 minutes longer.
+Totally optional, but I love using a hollowed out pumpkin as a bowl for a gorgeous presentation.
+I went pumpkin picking a few weeks ago and had so many sugar pumpkins, I knew I was going to use some as bowls.
+Wouldn’t this be beautiful on your Thanksgiving table!
+If you want to do this, look for small pumpkins, about 2-1/4 to 2-1/2 lbs, otherwise your bowls will hold too much soup.
+To make the bowls, I followed this method only I roasted them 15 minutes longer, it will depend on the size of your pumpkin.
 You can do this a day ahead, then heat in the oven before serving to keep your soup warm.
 I actually washed mine after using and they still look good.

 Roasted Pumpkin Sage Soup

-- 1 tbsp butter (olive oil for dairy-free)
+- 1 tbsp butter, olive oil for dairy-free or whole30

 - 3/4 cup shallots, diced